vinayakmishar4/Project-Surgarcane-Prediction/README.md

 Countries with higher yield per hectare do not necessarily produce more sugarcane overall, indicating other factors might be influencing production.
 # Continental Insights:
 Certain continents dominate in sugarcane production, with notable differences in land usage and production efficiency.
+# Dataset
+The dataset used in this analysis can be found here.
+Ensure you review the data and adapt the analysis accordingly.